RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 1. At any point, you can click the **Abort** button to stop the process.
 When aborted, the current internal action is completed, and then the process stops.
-1. Once the process finishes, the node will no longer be displayed in the UI.
+1. Once the process finishes, the node is no longer displayed in the UI.

 You can choose to receive email alerts related to this process, as